magilisaau/ebuilder/README.md

 **Clone a wall:**

 ```
-1. right-click the golden boots to add the first mark, and move to a new place
+1. right-click the golden pickaxe to add the first mark, and move to a new place
-2. right-click the golden boots to add the second mark, then move to the place
+2. right-click the golden pickaxe to add the second mark, then move to the place
 3. right-click the golden apple to clone the wall to the new place
 ```

 **Replace a type of block to another on a wall**

 ```
-1. pick a new block by right-click golden boots
+1. pick a new block by right-click golden pickaxe
 2. move to the front of the wall
 3. put a torch to one of the block to replace in front of you
 ```